-In general, endless aisle is the ability to offer a seemingly endless number of SKUs, which is usually done by partnering with a fulfillment supplier.
+Endless aisle offers a seemingly endless number of SKUs, which is usually done by partnering with a fulfillment supplier.
 The goal is to be able to compete head-to-head with online product assortment in your stores.
 When a customer walks in, they can walk out having purchased exactly what they want – although their item may arrive at the store or their house a day or two later.
 It’s bringing the practice of blending physical and virtual product together to create the ultimate merchandising strategy.

 Endless aisle as an interactive kiosk takes the above definition and goes a step further.
 You may hear this referred to as a “virtual shelf” or “endless shelf.”
 By using customer-facing, interactive touchscreens to display your entire product catalog, and the entire product catalog of your suppliers, you can empower shoppers to browse, discover, and purchase all on their own.
 Customers aren’t dependent on interactions with a sales associate (some people will opt to go elsewhere before asking a rep or wait for a sales associate to be free) and you don’t have to rely on sales associates remembering to offer the virtually available product.
 It can be difficult to train sales staff to break old habits of preferring to sell the stock they have on hand – even when it’s not a perfect match for what the customer initially came in for.

-For us at iQmetrix, we offer both drop ship (definition 1) and endless aisle (definition 2), but as a best practice, we consider them to go hand in hand rather than an either/or option.
-By using them together, you can create an in-store experience that differentiates you from other wireless retailers.
+For us at iQmetrix, we offer both drop ship (approach 1) and endless aisle (approach 2), but as a best practice, we consider them to go hand in hand rather than an either/or option.
+By using them together, you can create an in-store experience that delights your customers and differentiates you from other retailers.